GreatTOPDuDu/PyCombustion-Solver/README.md

 ## Installation

 It is recommended to use a virtual environment to avoid conflicts.
+Also recommend to use code in Window settings.

 Clone the repository and install the package: